MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 fuelCarrier.Draw(gameCamera.ViewMatrix, gameCamera.ProjectionMatrix);
 ```

 Build and run the project and you will now see, in addition to the playing field, several cool things on the screen.
 You see some barriers, with a fuel cell slightly behind them, and a funny blue ovoid in the foreground.
 That is actually the fuel carrier.
-It's a (very) simple model, but it suits the purpose of the game.
+It is a (very) simple model, but it suits the purpose of the game.
 The next step implements user control of the game avatar.

 ![Project status](Images/03-02-status.png)